hjhuney/Kaggle-Ames-Housing-Prices/README.md

 * Built dataframes
 * Built out models
 * transformed many variables
+* conducted hyperparameter tuning

 To Do
-* Still need to transform 14 categorical variables
+* Still need to transform 13 categorical variables
 * Consider feature engineering some of the categorical variables
-* Hyperparameter tuning
 * Code for Test results / csv output

 Dropped Features